What We Do

 - Cultivate policies that engage community and faith-based organizations in the creation of citywide programs and initiatives across multiple disciplines

 Meet the Director

+Rev. Thomas L. Bowen is the Director of the Mayor’s Office of Religious Affairs and the Director of the Mayor’s Office on African American Affairs in the Executive Office of Washington, DC Mayor Muriel Bowser.
 In his role as the Director of the Mayor’s Office of Religious Affairs role he works with the faith community to determine their concerns, needs and programs.
-He works to develop collaboration between the government and the faith community.
+He works to develop collaboration between government and the faith community.
 He also attempts to foster government action to enhance and increase program efficiency and effectiveness of the faith community.
 He is often called “DC’s Pastor.”